Effective Note-Taking in Class

 Follow up after class

 Part of good note-taking includes revisiting your notes a day or so after class.
 During this time, check for clarity, fill in definitions of key terms, organize, and figure out any concepts you may have missed or not fully understood in class.
 Figure out what may be missing and what you may need to add or even ask about.
+If your lecture is recorded, you may be able to take advantage of the captions to review.

 Many times, even after taking good notes, you will need to utilize other resources in order to review, solidify, question, and follow-up with the class.
 Don’t forget to use the resources available to you, which can only enhance your note-taking.
 These resources include: